Latest Loopring (LRC) News Update

 TLDR

-Loopring's community is split between cautious optimism and frustration.
+Loopring's community is caught between concerns over exchange delistings and debates about its strategic pivot.
 Here’s what’s trending:

 Deep Dive